 Firefighters used drills and shovels to search for signs of life in the rubble and battled to free dozens of people believed trapped in a collapsed apartment building.

 “We spent the whole night working, smashing through walls to find survivors.
+The biggest problem is fuel, we need fuel for our machinery and water for our people,” Commander Marcelo Plaza said.

 The government faces the task of helping rebuild an estimated half a million homes that were severely damaged as well as hundreds of buckled roads and collapsed bridges.